 The Machine Room (MR) board sends all settings and parameters to the Cartop (CT) and Car Operating Panel (COP) boards.
 These settings are stored in each board.
-If the Machine Room SRU goes out then the only way to save your job's settings (Slowdowns, Floor Levels, Parameters, etc.) is to either replace or swap the MR SRU with either a CT board or a COP board by following Step #1.
-If the machine room board is bad but still powers up then follow Step #2.
+If the Machine Room SRU goes out then the only way to save your jobs settings (Slowdowns, Floor Levels, Parameters, etc.) is to replace it and reprogram it with either the COP board or the CT board.
+Follow these steps: